oomlout/oomlout_oomp_builder/navigation/oobb/part/holder/03_03_03_ex_electronic_potentiometer_17_mm/part/readme.md

-# Oobb Part Holder 03 03 03 Ex Electronic Potentiometer 17 Mm
+# Oobb Part Holder 03 03 03 Ex Electronic Potentiometer 17 mm

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base